sildee/sildee/README.md

 The Dungeon Not Found project was a group game project made in Unity - I developed the inventory, weapon, and loot systems and corresponding interface, contributed significantly to enemies, and developed the boss fight.

-The Computer Graphics assignment is a smaller solo project meant to showcase an intermediate understanding of C++ as a personal showcase.
+The Computer Graphics assignment is a smaller solo project meant to showcase an intermediate understanding of C++.